Over the Hedge by T Lewis and Michael Fry for December 09, 2017

 13. Missing large

-DutchUncle over 6 years ago
+DutchUncle almost 7 years ago

 As a member of a minority religion, I truly feel sorry for people who want to take Christianity seriously.
 But it’s their own bretheren of a less-religious more-commercial sentiment who are their biggest problem.
 The various minority (in the US) religions are not under the same constant pressure to commercialize every single holy day, if only because non-practitioners don’t know what to sell and practitioners won’t buy from non-practitioners anyway.
 Christians will listen to “Christmas songs” sung by anyone of any religion (and WRITTEN by anyone of any religion); see if you can find any minority religion recordings sung by non-members.